 - If the document is incomplete or contains blank spaces

-A Notary Public is a person of honesty, credibility, truthfulness and integrity appointed by the State to service the public as an impartial witness in performing a variety of acts related to the signing of important documents, taking oaths and affirmations and performing other acts authorized by law.
-A Notary Public is not an attorney and may not give legal advice or assist a signer to draft, prepare, select or complete a document or transaction.
+A notary public is a person of honesty, credibility, truthfulness, and integrity appointed by the state to serve the public as an impartial witness in performing a variety of acts related to the signing of important documents, taking oaths and affirmations, and performing other acts authorized by law.
+A notary public is not an attorney and may not give legal advice or assist a signer to draft, prepare, select, or complete a document or transaction.

 - The document signer appearing before the Notary is the person that is named in the document

-- The document signer is personally know to the witness
+- The document signer is personally known to the witness

 - The document signer does not have any acceptable identification